usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 Single-factor cryptographic device verifiers generate a challenge nonce, send it to the corresponding authenticator, and use the authenticator output to verify possession of the device.
 The authenticator output is highly dependent on the specific cryptographic device and protocol, but it is generally some type of signed message.

-The verifier contains either symmetric or asymmetric public keys corresponding to each authenticator.
+The verifier has either symmetric or asymmetric cryptographic keys corresponding to each authenticator.
 While both types of keys SHALL be protected against modification, symmetric keys SHALL additionally be strongly protected against unauthorized disclosure.

 The challenge nonce SHALL be at least 64 bits in length, and SHALL either be unique over the lifetime of the authenticator or statistically unique (generated using an approved random number generator).